jdmclatcher/jdmclatcher/README.md

 * [Laser Drop (Android Game on Play Store)](https://play.google.com/store/apps/details?id=com.EmpoweredPixel.LaserDrop)

+I completed a summer internship at Amazon in the Catalog System Services division where I designed and implemented an automated solution for consuming new product titles (Summer 2023).

-I was a summer intern at Amazon in the Alexa AI organization working on Natural Language Understanding tools for Alexa Skill Development (2022).
+I was also an intern in the Amazon Alexa AI organization working on Natural Language Understanding tools for Alexa Skill Development (Fall 2022).

+I worked on a team developing a new cloud-native insurance application using AWS at Principal Financial Group (Summer 2022).

-I was contracted by UKG to write Python [code](https://github.com/jdmclatcher/excel-data-transforms) to automate data transformations and provide insights for sales & subscription data (2021).
+I was contracted by UKG to write Python [code](https://github.com/jdmclatcher/excel-data-transforms) to automate data transformations and provide insights for sales & subscription data (Summer 2021).

-I also have 2 summers of work experience at Axis Group writing code in React (2018 & 2019).
+I also have 2 summers of work experience at Axis Group writing code in React (Summer 2018 & Summer 2019).

 Check out my [website](https://jdmclatcher.com) for more information about me!